cataseven/Statistics-Graph-Chart-Card/README.md

 ### 🎨 Color Thresholds

 Colorize the graph based on value ranges.
-The `transition` option controls whether color changes smoothly or switches instantly at each threshold.
+Two independent settings control the behavior:

+- **Direction** — which axis the colors are painted along:
+  - `vertical` *(default)* — Y-axis gradient.
+The entire chart is colored based on value height.
+  - `horizontal` — per-segment coloring along the time axis.
+Each line segment gets the color matching its data value.

+- **Transition** — how colors change at threshold boundaries:
+  - `smooth` *(default)* — gradual interpolation between adjacent threshold colors.
+  - `hard` — instant color switch exactly at the threshold value.

 <!-- IMAGE 4: Temperature graph with gradient color from blue (cold) through green to red (hot) -->